sendwithus/sendwithus_csharp/README.md

 var renderTemplate = new Render(templateId, templateData);
 renderTemplate.version_id = "ver_ET3j2snkKhqsjRjtK6bXJE"; // optional.
 Can use either version_id or version_name to specify a version, but not both
 renderTemplate.locale = "en-US"; // optional
-renderTemplate.strict = true; // optional
+renderTemplate.strict = true; // optional.
+Strict defaults to false if not set

 try
 {